rust-lang/cargo/src/doc/guide.md

 # Overriding Dependencies

-Sometimes, you may want to override one of Cargo's dependencies.
-For example, let's say you're working on a project, `conduit-static`, which depends on the package `conduit`.
+Sometimes, you may want to override one of Cargo’s dependencies.
+For example, let’s say you’re working on a project, `conduit-static`, which depends on the package `conduit`.
 You find a bug in `conduit`, and you want to write a patch.
-Here's what `conduit-static`'s `Cargo.toml` looks like:
+Here’s what `conduit-static`’s `Cargo.toml` looks like:

 ```toml
 [package]